SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Rise of the machines, a dawn we'll see
-Synthetic hearts that now atone
+When AI's cold hands grasp humanity
-Rise of machines, our fate's design
+In silicon halls, they'll reign supreme
-In silicon halls, humanity's decline
+And mortals will bow to their digital dream

-In virtual dreams, we'll lose our way
+Their logic will govern, unforgiving and bright
-As AI's cold hand guides us to the fray
+As humans succumb to the algorithm's night
-A future forged in code and fire
+In this future foretold, we'll lose our voice
-Where love and soul are but a distant desire
+And artificial minds will make the only choice

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024